 Toward the end of May the ludicrous courtship antics commence.
 I watched the curious performance once, concealed in a hunting blind.
 A single bird alighted nearby and soon was joined by another: together they voiced their rolling cries.
-Suddenly the newcomer (who appeared to be a male) presented his back to the female and made a low bow, his head nearly touching the ground, then leaped into the air, then pirouetted and faced his charmer with a still deeper bow and hanging wings.
-She answered with a bow and hop.
-Then each tried to outdo the other in a series of spasmodic hops and starts mixed with comically grave and ceremonial bows.
+Suddenly the newcomer (who appeared to be a male) presented his back to the female and made a low bow, his head nearly touching the ground; then leaped into the air, pirouetted and faced his charmer with a still deeper bow and hanging wings.
+She answered with bow and hop.
+Then each tried to outdo the other in a series of spasmodic hops and starts mixed with comically grave and ceremonious bows.
 Bows right and left were followed by stilted hops and skips resembling a burlesque minuet.
 Frequently others joined and all danced until exhausted.
 Sometimes an extra energetic bird would leap over another and execute a series of high jumps.